TBooker/TBooker.github.io/CV.md

 Here is a potted CV:

+- Bioinformatics Postdoctoral Fellow - University of British Columbia - 2020 - 2023

-- PostDoctoral Research Fellow - University of British Columbia - 2018 - Present
+- PostDoctoral Research Fellow - University of British Columbia - 2018 - 2020
 ...
 Supervised by Mike Whitlock and Sam Yeaman

 - PhD Evolutionary Genetics - University of Edinburgh